DejanKov2901/NFAT_translocation/README.md

 ## About
 The NFAT Translocation Analysis Tool is a Python script designed for the quantitative analysis of NFAT (nuclear factor of activated T cells) translocation into the nucleus based on fluorescence microscopy images.

-## Features

-- Segmentation: Utilizes simple segmentation methods to identify the nuclei and NFAT proteins in fluorescence microscopy images.
-- Intersection Analysis: Calculates the intersection area between the segmented nuclei and NFAT areas, providing insights into NFAT translocation into the nucleus.
-- Results Table: Generates a results table summarizing the percentage of NFAT inside the nucleus for each image pair (DAPI stained nucleus, NFAT).

 ## Installation
 1. If Python is already installed, skip to 3.
 Else: Install Python and IDE, see: [Youtube tutorial](https://www.youtube.com/watch?v=XQMUWhQusjo&t=1s)